 Stage 2: In-Class Training

-Passing the teacher training is a prerequisite for teaching with Spirit of Math.
+Passing the Fundamentals of Teaching Mathematics course is a prerequisite for teaching with Spirit of Math.

 Spirit of Math is committed to maintaining our standards of teaching excellence: